spkulkarni33/Challenge/README.md

 ## Challenge
 Solutions to the challenges by Headstorm

+I enjoyed working on these problems, I think this is a very innovative way to screen candidates.
+Has been a definitely unique experience.
+I have had very limited exposure with REST APIs, and this challenge helped me learn more about it.
+The one I enjoyed specifically working on was the 3rd database question.

 ### For solution 2:
 I deployed the .war file on Tomcat, and tested the APIs using Postman.
 Calls made to /TestProject/rest/data